sendgrid/wordpress/readme.txt

 == Upgrade notice ==

-= 1.6.6 =
+= 1.6.7 =
+* Ability to use email templates, fix category statistics, display sender test form if we only have sending errors = 1.6.6 =
 * Remove $plugin variable to avoid conflict with other plugins = 1.6.5 =